hackingmaterials/robocrystallographer/README.md

 Alternatively, a structure file can be specified in place of a Materials Project id.
-Robocrystallographer supports the same file formats as [pymatgen](http://pymatgen.org), including the Crystallographic Information Format (CIF), and common electronic structure package formats such POSCAR files.
+Robocrystallographer supports the same file formats as [pymatgen](http://pymatgen.org), including the Crystallographic Information Format (CIF), and common electronic structure package formats such as POSCAR files.

 ### Python interface